Kiaryy/DotFiles/README.md

 To screen share you will need xdg-desktop-portal-hyprland, and use pulseaudio on pipewire instead of only pulseaudio.

 # Themes
-Papirus Icon Theme & Dracula gtk theme
+Papirus Icon Theme & Dracula gtk theme & dunst theme (w/ slight modifications)

 # Things that come in the install script:
 1. [hyprpaper](https://github.com/hyprwm/hyprpaper) (For having wallpapers)